Japan

 Capital gains and losses are classified as ordinary income and losses, respectively.

-Under certain circumstances (e.g. qualified reinvestment, exchange property), taxes generally levied on capital gains may be deferred (i.e. provided rollover relief) as long as certain requirements are met.
-A special relief is available in the case of expropriation of real property by either the national or local government.
+Under certain circumstances (e.g. qualified reinvestment, exchange of property), taxes generally levied on capital gains may be deferred (i.e. provided rollover relief) as long as certain requirements are met.
+A special relief is available in the case of expropriation of real property by either the national or a local government.

 Dividend income